philiplinden/spacetime/docs/technical/potentials.md

 But how do we contend with a potential field that evolves over time as celestial bodies move?

 ### shaders
-Now that we're thinking in terms of video games, let's leverage other advanced techniques originally developed to change _colors_ and rewire it to represent potential instead.

 Enter: [compute shaders](https://webgl-shaders.com/gravity-example.html).
 Rather than using _images_, we can implement a _shader_ to do simple math based on our world coordinates and the bodies in the world.
 Shaders are generally used in computer graphics, and a particularly interesting case is GPU-accelerated "particle systems".
 In our use case, we don't